justindchien/dsp/statistics/4-2-random_dist.md

 ![Rand_Num_CDF](https://github.com/justindchien/dsp/blob/master/statistics/rand_num_CDF.png?raw=true)

 The PMF graph is not a good visualization tool for the data.
-CDF line is relatively straight and seems to reflect a uniform distribution.
+CDF line is relatively straight and seems to reflect a uniform distribution from 0 to 1.